 The CRI program was announced by the provincial government in 2018 and is intended to reduce the risk of wildfires and mitigate their impacts on BC communities.

 CRI includes two streams:

-- 1. FireSmart Community Funding & Supports administered by the Union of BC Municipalities. - 2.
-Crown Land Wildfire Risk Reduction administered by the Ministry of Forests, Lands, Natural Resource Operations & Rural Development.
+- FireSmart Community Funding & Supports administered by the Union of BC Municipalities. - Crown Land Wildfire Risk Reduction administered by the Ministry of forest.

-FireSmart Community Funding and Supports (FCFS)
+1.5.1 FireSmart Community Funding and Supports (FCFS)